Gizra/Gizra-Way-Book/views.md

 ![](images/views/reference _field.png)

-Now let's go back to our View. the requirement is to have the ability to display a page that list only posts that classified by a specific category.
+Now let's go back to our View.
+The requirement is to have the ability to display a page that lists only posts that are classified by a specific category.

 ## Expose filters